AlecioP/Lectures-Scheduler-CSP/README.md

 # Lectures-Scheduler-CSP
+Minizinc program to model a scheduling of lectures within a conference.
+Each conference has an host who can also attend to other lectures.
+The model tries to maximize the overall satisfaction of each person attending the conference.
+The satisfaction is based on the interest each person expresses _a priori_ to each lecture.
+The final user of the model can define the number of days available for the conference, the number of rooms available each day and the time available each day.
+The user can also define a break during each day.

-End course project for Artificial Intelligence exam (Master degree in Computer science @unibo.it)
+_End course project for Artificial Intelligence exam (Master degree in Computer science @unibo.it)_

 # Input data for _Minizinc_ model